Pinstack/brand_scraper/README.md

    - Try running with verbose logging: `--verbose`

 3. **Consent page issues**
-   - The module handles most consent scenarios automatically
+   - The session manager handles most consent scenarios automatically
    - If manual intervention is required, run with `--headed` flag
+   - For more detail, see `docs/PROXY_NAVIGATION_FIX.md`

 ### Browser Dependencies